jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 The key thing allowed us to put driverless taxis into active service way back in 2011 is that the taxis run on their own roads.
 It's a closed system, and we used a fairly traditional systems engineering approach to design and build the system and prove that it was safe.

-Most research now is about how we get driverless cars to work safely on public roads, where we need to worry about human drivers and pedestrians and cyclists and traffic lights and stop signs, and lots of other messy things.
+Nowadays most driverless car research is about how we get them to work safely on public roads, where we need to worry about human drivers and pedestrians and cyclists and traffic lights and stop signs, and lots of other messy things.

 One of the pioneers in this area is Sebastian Thrun, who was a professor at Stanford and leader of the winning team in the 2005 [DARPA Grand Challenge](https://en.wikipedia.org/wiki/DARPA_Grand_Challenge), which in many ways inaugurated the modern driverless car era.
-He later left to start Udacity, one of the leading [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course) providers, and they launched a course in 2016 [^courses] on driverless cars, the Self-Driving Car Engineer nano-degree, which I took in my copious free time.
+He later left to start Udacity, one of the leading [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course) providers, and they launched a driverless car course in 2016 [^courses], the Self-Driving Car Engineer nano-degree.
+It sounded great and with my copious free time (!)
+I enrolled.

 <div style="columns: 2; column-width: 300px;">
   <p>